Sarita and Claire Wright Lucas Foundation Scholarship

 How/when are awardees notified?
 Will I be notified if I don’t receive an award?

-Applicants for the Sarita and Claire Wright Lucas Foundation Scholarship will be notified by email of the award decision by April 2nd of the scholarship year.
+Applicants for the Sarita and Claire Wright Lucas Foundation Scholarship will be notified by email of the award decision by March 28, 2022.

 What is the amount of an average scholarship award?

 Generally, the Sarita and Claire Wright Lucas Foundation Scholarship provides up to $5,000 in award monies.
 Money is used to pay for bar preparation and filing fees.
 Additional money may be awarded upon confirmation of employment with a prosecuting agency in the counties and states listed in the application.